vganapati/LED_PVAE/README.md

 ----
 ![Crates.io](https://img.shields.io/crates/l/Ap?color=black)

 The physics-informed variational autoencoder is a framework that uses self-supervised learning for reconstruction in sparse computational imaging.
 This repository `LED_PVAE` implements the physics-informed variational autoencoder for LED array microscopy, when the number of collected images is much less than the number of LEDs in the array.
+The associated paper is available on [arXiv](https://doi.org/10.48550/arXiv.2210.16709) and was published in the [NeurIPS 2022 AI for Science](https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/AI4Science#accept--poster-).

 # Overview
 The figure below shows the overview of the end-to-end `LED_PVAE` pipeline.